kubernetes/git-sync/README.md

         repo.
-During this phase, the retry interval is controlled by --init-period (falling back to --period if unset) and the failure limit is controlled by --init-max-failures (falling back to --max-failures when set to 0).
+During this phase, the retry interval is controlled by --init-period (falling back to --period if unset) and the failure limit is controlled by --init-max-failures (falling back to --max-failures when unset).
 This phase is useful for tolerating transient connectivity issues at startup while still giving up eventually.